nicolaemario/bookstore-database/README.md

 Their necessity is linked to the need of being able to *add payment methods, order statuses, orders placed by users, and items included in specific orders*.

 **Complaint-Related:**
--       Complaint_Type    - **Entity which represents types of complains tailored for user problems**
+-       Complaint_Type    - **Entity which represents types of complaints tailored for user problems**
 -       Complaint_Status  - **Entity which represents types of statuses that complaints go through before or after being answered**
 -       Complaint         - **Entity which represents a complaint made by a user**